TheEdoRan/next-safe-action/packages/next-safe-action/README_v2.md

 > `next-safe-action` is a library that takes full advantage of the latest and greatest Next.js, React and TypeScript features, using Zod, to let you define typesafe actions on the server and call them from Client Components.

-This is the new documentation, for version 3 of the library.
-If you want to check out the old documentation, [you can find it here](README_v2.md).
+This is the old documentation, for version 2 of the library.
+If you want to check out the new documentation, [you can find it here](README.md).

 ## Features
 - ✅ Pretty simple
 - ✅ End to end type safety
-- ✅ Context based clients
 - ✅ Input validation
 - ✅ Direct or hook usage from client
 - ✅ Optimistic updates
+- ✅ Authenticated actions

 ## Requirements